patriciogonzalezvivo/eyeo16/README.md

 Note:
 …so let’s spiral back to art therapy for a minute.

-The expressive art therapy approach flows between different artistic languages like music, painting, sculpture, and dance... to discover, amplify, and transform emotions and processes in the body.
+The expressive art therapy approach **flows between different artistic languages** like music, painting, sculpture, and dance... to **discover, amplify, and transform emotions and processes in the body**.

-It feels like being in a state of play... but these non verbal languages allow you to dive very deep.
+It feels like being in a state of play... but these **non verbal languages allow you to dive very deep**.

-Each different language gives you the ability to express your interior landscape in a different way.
+**Each different language gives you the ability to express your interior landscape in a different way**.

 --